zackees/rclone-api/README.md

 You will need to have rclone installed and on your path.

-One of the benefits of this api is that it does not use `shell=True`, which can keep `rclone` running in some instances even when try to kill the process.
+One of the benefits of this api is that it does not use 'shell=True' so therefore ctrl-c will work well in gracefully shutting down

 # Install